diegopoza/guest-writer/articles/section-c.markdown

 }
 ```

-Middlewares in ReBLOC are the logical operations performed after an action has been triggered, while Reducers respond to actions that are intended to change the application's appearance.
+Middlewares in ReBLOC are the logical operations performed after an action has been triggered, while reducers are [pure functions](link_here) that respond to actions that are intended to change the application's appearance.

 Finally, create a store by adding the code below to the `/lib/rebloc/store.dart` file: